Naihati: Railway service

-Naihati Junction railway station is 38 km from Sealdah on the Sealdah-Ranaghat Line and 16 km from Barrackpore.
+Naihati Junction railway station is 38 km from Sealdah on the Sealdah - Naihati Jn Line and 16 km from Barrackpore.
 It is part of the Kolkata Suburban Railway system.
 It is connected to Bandel Junction on the Howrah-Bardhaman main line.
 The journey takes about 20 minutes.
 Garifa railway station is nearby also.

 In 1857, the Eastern Bengal Railway (EBR) was formed to lay the tracks along the east bank of the Hooghly River to Kushtia and then extended to Goalundo Ghat.
 The Jubilee Bridge linking Bandel and Naihati was opened on 21 February 1887, so that up country freight traffic could run up to Kolkata Port.
 Finally, Sampreeti Bridge replaced Jubilee Bridge in 2017.

 Commuters

-Around a total of 32 lakh people from all around the city commute to Kolkata daily for work.
+About 32 lakh people from all around Naihati commute to Kolkata daily for work.
 In the Sealdah-Krishnanagar section there are 34 trains that carry commuters from 30 railway stations.
 In the Sealdah-Shantipur section 32 trains carry commuters from 29 stations.